rmsj/PrimeX/README.md

 ## Security
 The Security part - authentication/authorization has not been developed as part of this exercise and the API is open as it is now.

+## TODO

+- Add more tests - go through the "unhappy path"
+- Security - lock the API